Take The First Step Now

 rolling hills recovery center front desk and logo on the wall.

 After abruptly cutting back or stopping the prolonged use of a substance, withdrawal causes physical, mental, and behavioral changes.
-As withdrawal symptoms differ with each substance, such as alcohol, opioids, benzodiazepines, and sedatives, they may also be quite severe when people are attempting to quit.
+Withdrawal symptoms of drugs vary from person to person for each substance.
+This includes alcohol, opioids, benzodiazepines, and sedatives.
+These symptoms can be very severe when people try to quit.

-People face significant risks when they withdraw from opioids, alcohol, and sedatives.
-They can face mild to potentially life-threatening symptoms.
-Detoxification under the care of professionals can be a safe method to manage withdrawal.
+People face serious risks when they stop using opioids, alcohol, and sedatives.
+They may experience mild to severe symptoms.
+Detoxing with medical help can be a safe way to handle withdrawal.

 young sad woman in office having problem 2023 11 27 05 30 38 utc